 - 1. The District must conduct a formal investigation into an incident that occurred between two students over the weekend, at a students home. - 2.
-The District must conduct a formal investigation into an incident in which a coach communicated with a current student athlete via text message, multiple times over the course of three months, using personal cell phones, about subjects of a personal and sexual nature. - 3.
+The District should conduct a formal investigation into an allegation that a coach engaged in "sexting" with a current student athlete via text message, multiple times over the course of three months, both during and outside of the school day. - 3.
 The District must conduct a formal investigation into a complaint submitted by a former student against a teacher regarding an incident that took place three years ago.